jdtsmith/autoftp/README.md

    reload('%%f','main')
    ```
    This will configure `autoftp` to upload `.mpy` and `.inc` files to `esp32.local`, omitting anything in the `test/` directory.
 It pre-processes `.py` files into `.mpy` files using `mpy-cross`, deleting these generated `.mpy` files after they are uploaded.
 And for the file `main.mpy`, as well as all `.mpy` files under `lib/`, after upload, `autoftp` will run send a remote command reloading the relevant modules and the `main` module itself (see below for ideas on how to implement this).
-1. A complete example `remote-command` based reloading of multiple modules can be found in [examples](https://github.com/jdtsmith/autoftp/tree/remote-command/example).
+1. A complete example `remote-command` based auto-reloading of multiple modules can be found in [examples](https://github.com/jdtsmith/autoftp/tree/remote-command/example).

 ## Questions